-The things I didn’t like so much about the Renegade hoof boots was that they are on the more expensive side, about $100 per boot.
+The thing I didn’t like so much about the Renegade hoof boots was that they were on the more expensive side, about $100 per boot.
 They wear down with regular work, I think I had to replace them every 9-12 months riding 4-5 days a week.
 And they can be hard to get on as your horse’s hooves grow because you want a snug fit right after a trim.

 Hoof boots are good if your horse is comfortable in the paddock barefoot, but you want to protect the horse’s feet when working the horse from too much wear on the hooves, or when you ride on the rougher ground like out on the trails.

 These are the types of shoes I would go with if a horse needed shoes.
 They are flexible and a more shock-absorbing material.
 They allow the horse’s foot to expand and contract.

 They can be glued on, nailed on, or glued on, and nailed using fewer nails.

 Nails cause an entry point for bacteria into the hoof wall and deteriorate the wall.
 So I would lean toward glue-on, or glue-on with fewer nails if the horse has a difficult time keeping on the glue-on shoes.

 I like that some polyurethane shoes come with frog support.
 This allows provides better weight distribution on the hoof instead of the traditional U-shaped shoe that bears all the weight on just the hoof walls.
 Also, the frog and digital cushion are better able to absorb shock like they are supposed to.

 Polyurethane shoes tend to have better grip on the ground compared to metal shoes which slip easily without rims or studs.

 When using frog support some shoes may need packing material to keep debris and crap from going under the shoe and causing issues.